Emmotes/ic_spoilers/docs/season_5.md

 ![Season 5 Banner](images/season_5/banner.png)

-Season 5 will be called `Acquisitions Incorporated` and is guesstimated to start on 6 September 2023 with the preview week (and the data changes) arriving one week prior on 30 August 2023.
+Season 5 will be called `Acquisitions Incorporated` and is expected to start on 30 August 2023.
+There will not be a preview week.

 # Theme